 February 1, 2013 An unconfirmed report of a wolf on a trail behind Wisteria Cresent, south of Hunt Club between Riverside and Uplands.
 Described as "large like a german shepard, big fluffy tail, reddish colour, walked like a wolf".
 Police checked the trails.

-January 30, 2011 4:30 PM: Wolf was reported to the CGYC homeowners association by a Rideau Valley Drive resident (6 km. south of Manotick).
-It was seen two days later about 4 PM at the corner of Upton Rd. and Ridea Valley Drive North.
-It was feeding on a deer carcass.
+January 30, 2011 4:30 PM: Wolf was reported to the CGYC homeowners association by a Rideau Valley Drive North resident (6 km. south of Manotick).
+It was seen two days later about 4 PM at the corner of Upton Rd. and Ridea Valley Dr. N. feeding on a deer carcass.

 December 2012 Foxes reported on the course north of Fairway Dr. by several residents in Carleton Golf & Yacht Club.